Metric-affine cosmological models and the inverse problem of the calculus of variations. Part II: Variational bootstrapping of the $\Lambda$CDM model: Seed for modified field equations

 \section{Seed for modified field equations}

-We will now discuss the construction of an ``educated guess'' for a minimal metric-affine extension of the dynamics of the $\Lambda$CDM model.
-Therefore, for the rest of this paper, we consider the geometric setup as given by a triple $\left(\man, \tens{L}, \metric\right)$ as presented in Section \ref{sec:setup}.
+We will now discuss the construction of an ``educated guess'' for a minimal metric-affine extension of the dynamics of the $\Lambda$CDM model, according to the principles stated in the Introduction.
+Therefore, for the rest of this paper, we consider the geometric setup as given by a triple $\left(\man, \tens{L}, \metric\right)$ as in Section \ref{sec:setup}.